dzharii/awesome-elasticsearch/README.md

 * [Make Sense of your Logs: From Zero to Hero in less than an Hour! by Britta Weber](https://www.youtube.com/watch?v=8vgTBIoF8zs) demonstrates how you can build Elasticsearch + Logstash + Kibana stack to collect and discover your data

 ## Articles
+## Scalable Infrastructure and performance
+* [Scaling Elasticsearch to Hundreds of Developers](http://engineeringblog.yelp.com/2014/11/scaling-elasticsearch-to-hundreds-of-developers.html) by Joseph Lynch @yelp

 ### Alerts
 * [ElastAlert: Alerting At Scale With Elasticsearch, Part 1](http://engineeringblog.yelp.com/2015/10/elastalert-alerting-at-scale-with-elasticsearch.html) by engineeringblog.yelp.com